 - Read and follow the directions on the "Access Denied" screen if a website is blocked.
 Choose the "submit it for review" option.

-- Bring the issue to the attention of your school principal, counselor or teacher-librarian.
+- Bring the issue to the attention of your classroom teacher, teacher-librarian or school principal.
 While submitting a written request can be done anonymously, including your name and contact information will help the review team learn the specifics of your request and allow them to contact you during the review process.

 - Staff can call the BISD Technology Help Desk at 206-780-1668 or submit a Help Desk ticket.

 BISD School Board PoliciesPolicy 2022 Responsible Use of Electronic Resources, https://www.bisd303.org/Page/537 provides guidance for the safe and responsible use of the BISD network and electronic resources.
 The procedure for Policy 2022 provides additional more detailed information with a specific section on Filtering and Monitoring.